The University endorses the World Commission on Environment and Development’s definition of Sustainable Development:

 seek investment opportunities with companies who have demonstrated a positive record of ethical performance;

 Aston University is committed to integrating sustainability into all aspects of catering to students, staff, visitors, conference delegates and leisure guests where practicable.
 We recognise our responsibility to carry out our procurement activities in an environmentally and socially responsible manner, and to incorporate environmental and social considerations into our service and procurement selection processes.
-This is in part demonstrated by the accreditation of Conference Aston to ISO14001 standards.
 We also aspire to improve the health of our catering customers by increasing choice and access to fresh healthy food, as well as providing relevant information to enable customers to make informed choices.
 We will support agricultural practices that are environmentally friendly, economically viable and socially responsible by the way we purchase consumables and will incorporate energy reducing methods and practices in all aspects of food production.
-University Catering has made a commitment to buy only cage free whole eggs or shell eggs.
+University Catering has made a commitment to buy only free range eggs.

-The University endorses DEFRA’s definition of Sustainable Food, and undertakes to provide food and drink that:
+The University undertakes to provide food and drink that:

 is safe and contributes to a healthy diet